-DATA Act Audit, 2019, A20-1.
+DATA Act Audit, 2021, A22-01.
+The OIG commenced the audit in early 2021 and plans to issue the final audit report by November 8, 2021; this is the third of three required audits of the DATA Act.
 USAspending.gov was launched in December 2007 to implement the Federal Funding Accountability and Transparency Act (FFATA) of 2006 by providing the public with free centralized access to information on Federal spending.
-The DATA Act expanded the reporting requirements pursuant to the FFATA.
+The Digital Accountability and Transparency Act of 2014 (DATA Act) was enacted May 9, 2014, to expand the reporting requirements pursuant to the FFATA.
 The DATA Act, in part, requires Federal agencies to report financial and award data in accordance with the established Government-wide financial data standards.
-In 2015, the Office of Management and Budget (OMB) and Department of the Treasury published 57 data definition standards and required Federal agencies to report financial data in accordance with these standards for DATA Act reporting, beginning May 2017.

-The DATA Act also requires the IG of each Federal agency to review a statistically valid sample of the spending data submitted by its Federal agency and to submit to Congress a publicly available report assessing the completeness, timeliness, quality, and accuracy of the data sampled and the implementation and use of the Government-wide financial data standards by the Federal agency.
-The OIG commenced the audit in the summer of 2019 and plans to issue the final audit report by November 8, 2019; this is the second of three required audits of the DATA Act.
+The DATA Act also requires the Inspector General (IG) of each Federal agency to review a statistically valid sample of the spending data submitted by its Federal agency and to submit to Congress a publicly available report assessing the completeness, timeliness, accuracy, and quality of the data sampled and the implementation and use of the Government-wide financial data standards by the Federal agency.

-Independent Auditors' Report of FMC's FY 2019 Financial Statements, A20-02.
-The audit objectives are to opine on whether the FMC's FY 2019 financial statements follow U.S. Generally Accepted Accounting Principles and present fairly the financial position of the agency.
+Independent Auditors' Report of FMC's FY 2021 Financial Statements, A22-03.
+The audit objectives are to opine on whether the FMC's FY 2021 financial statements follow U.S. Generally Accepted Accounting Principles and present fairly the financial position of the agency.

 The audit will also review internal controls over financial reporting, and agency compliance with financial related laws and regulations.
-The statements to be audited are the Balance Sheet as of September 30, 2019, and the related Statement of Net Cost, Statement of Changes in Net Position, Statement of Budgetary Resources, and Statement of Custodial Activity.
+The statements to be audited are the Balance Sheet as of September 30, 2021, and the related Statement of Net Cost, Statement of Changes in Net Position, Statement of Budgetary Resources, and Statement of Custodial Activity.
+The final audit report will be issued by November 15, 2021.

-Audit of FMC's Compliance with the Federal Information Security Management Act (FISMA) FY 2019, A20-03.
+Audit of FMC's Compliance with the Federal Information Security Modernization Act (FISMA) FY 2021, A22-02.
 The objective of the independent audit of the FMC's information security program is to identify improvements for the agency's information technology security program.
-The audit will assess compliance with FISMA and related information security policies, procedures, standards, and guidelines.
+The audit will assess compliance with FISMA and related information security policies, procedures, and practices.
 The scope of this audit includes general controls of the FMC network and applications housing service contracts, tariff location filings, and FMC license applications.
 The OIG will evaluate potential system vulnerabilities and assess management actions to implement prior-year recommendations.
+The final audit report will be issued by October 29, 2021.